gnss-sdr/gnss-sdr/README.md

 ~~~~~~

-Then configure GNSS-SDR to build the Rtlsdr_Signal_Source by:
+Then, configure GNSS-SDR to build the Osmosdr_Signal_Source by:

 ~~~~~~
-$ cmake -DENABLE_RTLSDR=ON ../
+$ cmake -DENABLE_OSMOSDR=ON ../
 $ make
 $ sudo make install
 ~~~~~~

-(in order to disable the Rtlsdr_Signal_Source compilation, you can pass -DENABLE_RTLSDR=OFF to cmake and build GNSS-SDR again).
+(in order to disable the Osmosdr_Signal_Source compilation, you can pass -DENABLE_OSMOSDR=OFF to cmake and build GNSS-SDR again).